 For many of us, watching whales leaping acrobatically at sea is an experience of a lifetime.
 Sri Lanka is one of the world's best places for whale watching.
 Here is some information about when and where to go whale watching in Sri Lanka.

-Best Places for whale watching in Sri Lanka
+Best Places for Whale Watching in Sri Lanka

 The best places for whale watching in Sri Lanka are off the coast of Mirissa and Trincomalee.
 Here is a Google map to give you a general idea of their locations.

-Whale Watching in Mirissa, South Coast
+Mirissa, South Coast

 Mirrisa is the most reliable place for whale watching in Sri Lanka because of a ninety percent chance of seeing whales in the right season and a well-developed infrastructure.

 What to expect: Most of the whale-watching boat trips start at 6:30 am in the morning.
 Trip duration varies daily, depending on the weather and sea conditions on a particular day.
-In average, the round trip takes 3-5 hours, including 40 minutes - 1 hour whale-watching time.
+On average, the round trip takes 3-5 hours, including 40 minutes - 1 hour whale-watching time.

-Accommodation: Whale watching requires an early morning start, so it is preferable to stay at least one night at or near Mirissa where there are lots of hotels.
+Accommodation: Whale watching requires an early morning start, so it is preferable to stay at least one night at or near Mirissa, where there are lots of hotels.
 Some travelers also choose to stay in a beach resort in Galle and drive 30-40 minutes to Mirissa in the morning to catch the boat.

-Whale Watching in Trincomalee (Trinco), Northeast Coast
+Trincomalee (Trinco), Northeast Coast

 Trincomalee is another great place for whale watching.
 It is one of the deepest natural harbors in the world where the blue whale & sperm whales choose to come to mate.
-During the months between June and October, blue whales can be seen around 6 to 8 nautical miles east of Trincomalee (about 30 minutes by boat), and can sometimes be spotted from the land.
+During the months between June and October, blue whales can be seen around 6 to 8 nautical miles east of Trincomalee (about 30 minutes by boat) and can sometimes be spotted from the land.
 However, a permit might be required for entering Trincomalee as it is a High-Security Zone in Sri Lanka.

-What to expect: Most of the trips will leave the Trincomalee Harbor at 6 am or 7 am.
-From here you will take a boat and travel about half an hour out to sea, and you have a 90% chance of seeing blue whales, dolphins, turtles and sometimes even sperm whales.
+What to expect: Most of the trips will leave the Trincomalee Harbor at 6 a.m. or 7 a.m.
+From here, you will take a boat and travel about half an hour out to sea, and you have a 90% chance of seeing blue whales, dolphins, turtles, and sometimes even sperm whales.
 There are short harbor cruises (1 hr), short cruises (3 hrs), and long cruises (5 hrs).

 Accommodation: Trincomalee has a wide range of hotels to suit every price range.

-Price: around 38 USD per person, mostly including whale-watching, pick-up, breakfast and water.
+Price: around 38 USD per person, mostly including whale-watching, pick-up, breakfast, and water.

 It depends on where you head to.
 In Mirissa, the best time for whale watching is from November to April next year; in Trincomalee, the best time is from May to September as whales continue their migrations around the island from the south coast.
-Out of these months December, January, and April are the peak months of sightings.
+Out of these months, December, January, and April are the peak months of sightings.

-Whale watching is possible all year round in different locations of Sri Lanka; however, coming at the best time you will have a higher chance of watching whales.
+Whale watching is possible all year round in different locations of Sri Lanka; however, coming at the best time, you will have a higher chance of watching whales.

-Tips for Whale Watching in Sri Lanka:
+Tips for Whale Watching in Sri Lanka

 Carry your own water and light snacks if possible (Some boats may provide simple breakfast and drinking water).